From eating an apple to drinking more water, find out ways to feel fuller for longer and keep snack cravings at bay.

 Top tip: Sprinkle your popcorn with a little cinnamon to make it even more filling.

 Greek yogurt is a surprisingly good source of protein.
 Switching your normal yogurts will see your hunger levels drop dramatically.
 Not only will the protein fill you up but the thick, rich texture will make you think you're eating more too.
 It's important to buy proper Greek yogurt rather than Greek-style as the goodness comes from the special preparation.

 Top tip: It's not just for sweet food, you can use Greek yogurt as a cream replacement in sauces and as the base of a dip.

-Not only is vinegar a low-fat way of adding flavour to salads, it can also help you feel fuller for longer.
-It is thought the acid found in vinegar slows down the speed in which food leaves your stomach.
+Not only is vinegar a low-fat way of adding flavour to salads, but it can also help you feel fuller for longer.
+It is thought the acid found in vinegar slows down the speed at which food leaves your stomach.

 Top tip: Try white wine or cider vinegar in your salad dressings for a light summery touch.

 Avocados are quite high in fat - but that doesn't mean that you should avoid them.
-Avocados are high in fibre and the fats found in them are tricky to digest which means it takes your body longer to empty your stomach.
-So a little avocado can actually make you fuller for longer!
+Avocados are high in fiber and the fats found in them are tricky to digest which means it takes your body longer to empty your stomach.
+So a little avocado can actually make you fuller for longer.

-High in protein, full of fibre and complex carbohydrates that slow digestion, legumes are are great ingredient to add to your dishes to ensure you stay fuller for longer.
-Legumes is another word for pulses which include lentils, beans and peas.
+High in protein, full of fiber, and complex carbohydrates that slow digestion, legumes are a great ingredient to add to your dishes to ensure you stay fuller for longer.
+Legumes are another word for pulses which include lentils, beans, and peas.

 Top tip: Add lentils or beans to your salad or soup to make it nice and filling - they are relatively flavourless so will go well with most ingredients.